 Terms and Conditions

-These Terms and Conditions ("The Terms") apply to registered Commercial Customers (hereinafter "the Customer") who use November First’s Platform (hereinafter “the Platform”) and the services of November First A/S ("November First ®"); if the Customer initiation is created through an existing Customer relationship with one of November First´s partners (i.e., ERP vendors, Accountants, Bookkeeping agencies or Business system vendors) those existing Customer agreements apply in those cases where there is overlap with text in this present agreement.
+These Terms and Conditions ("The Terms") apply to registered Commercial Customers (hereinafter "the Customer") who use November First’s Payment Platform (hereinafter “the Platform”) and the services of November First A/S ("November First®"); if the Customer initiation is created through an existing Customer relationship with one of November First´s partners (i.e., ERP vendors, Accountants, Bookkeeping agencies or Business system vendors) those existing Customer agreements apply in those cases where there is overlap with text in these Terms.

-The terms, effective from 15th of September 2021, are available on www.novemberfirst.com, the Platform, covering the Portal, payment modules for selected ERP and financial systems and services offered by third parties with integration via API directly to the Platform.
+The terms, effective from the 12th of December 2023, are available on www.novemberfirst.com.
+The Platform covers the Portal, payment modules for selected ERP- and financial systems and services offered by third parties with integration via API directly to the Platform.
 The Platform may only be used for commercial purposes.

-Prior to the Customer's use of the Platform, the Terms and Conditions must be accepted by the Customer in connection with entering into a customer relationship with November First.
+Prior to the Customer's use of the Platform, the Terms and Conditions must be accepted by the Customer in connection with entering the customer relationship with November First.

-A customer relationship is concluded when November First has approved the Customer in accordance with the November First's on-boarding procedures and with, inter alia, the rules of LBK No. 1062 of 19/05/2021 of the Anti-Money Laundering and Terrorist Financing Act ("Money Laundering Act").
+A customer relationship is commenced when November First has approved the Customer in accordance with the November First's onboarding procedures and with, inter alia, the rules of the Anti-Money Laundering and Terrorist Financing Act ("the AML Act").

-With the Customer's acceptance of the Terms and Conditions, the Customer accepts, inter alia, that certain provisions of LBK No. 1719 of 27/11/2020 Payments Act have been deviated from in accordance with Section 6(3) of the Act.
+With the Customer's acceptance of the Terms and Conditions, the Customer accepts, inter alia, that certain provisions of the Payments Act have been deviated from in accordance with Section 6(3) of the Act.

 The Platform provider is: